AyrA/RomsBrowse/README.md

 ## ROMs Directory

 The ROM file directory needs to have a certain layout to be usable.
-The application contains a help for how to set up the directory structure in the accounts menu when you're logged in as administrator
+The application contains a help for how to set up the directory structure in the admin menu when you're logged in as administrator

 ## Server Side Save States